springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step2.md

 spec:
   params:
   - name: REPO_URL
-    description: The repository url to build and deploy.
+    description: The Git repository url to build and deploy.
-  - name: BRANCH_NAME
+  - name: REVISION
-    description: The branch to build and deploy.
+    description: The Git revision to build and deploy.
   - name: IMAGE
     description: Name and tag of the Docker container in the Deployment.
 EOF